-In Q2, Parkit continued its transformation into an industrial real estate platform by advancing its development of its expansion property and streamlining the operations.
-The Company continues to monitor its parking assets in the US as the business begins to recover from the effects of COVID-19.
+In Q3, Parkit continued its transformation into an industrial real estate platform by adding an additional investment property, continuing its development of its expansion properties and streamlining the operations.
+The Company continues to monitor its parking assets in the USA as the business begins to recover from the effects of COVID-19.